danielromila/Arduino-FM-radio-with-RDA5807M-LCD-1602-and-Nano-board/README.md

                 88.00 MHz
 	    - - - - -   MONO
-       Or
+or
        	        88.10 MHz
 	     TUNED  STEREO

 While in the Volume menu the user can push the UP and DOWN buttons for adjusting the volume.
 The display will become something like: